 OBJECTIVE 1: Detecting problems fast – S&OE brings different functions together, monitoring demand, orders, supply, and inventory, allowing to detect, capture, centralize and review issues in a swift way.
 Defining a clear escalation path and escalation levels for those issues allows then to discuss them on the right level, empowers the shop floor, and brings only the really burning issues to the escalation forum.

 OBJECTIVE 2: Solving problems fast – the weekly cadence offers an operational decision-making forum to analyze problems & agree on solutions quickly.

 OBJECTIVE 3: Preventing problems – S&OE should have a feedback loop towards S&OP to break through the vicious circle.

-- S&OE is an important lever to make your supply chain more responsive to short term fluctuations.
+- S&OE is an important lever to make your supply chain more responsive to short-term fluctuations.

 - S&OE brings key functions together to make fast operational decisions to mitigate customer impact and avoid empty toilet paper shelves.

 - Setting up an S&OE process brings along similar challenges to setting up S&OP.
-Besides installing clear process definitions, it is vital as an organization to get your stakeholders on board, agree on common roles & responsibilities and put the right KPI’s in place to invoke accountability.
+Besides installing clear process definitions, it is vital as an organization to get your stakeholders on board, agree on common roles & responsibilities, and put the right KPIs in place to invoke accountability.

 So, are you ready to discuss S&OE?
 Bluecrux has extensive experience in institutionalizing S&OP and S&OE processes in organizations in diverse industries leveraging our supply chain expertise and industry knowledge.
-So, we are ready to discuss how we can support your journey towards S&OE.
+So, we are ready to discuss how we can support your journey toward S&OE.
 When, that is up to you to decide.
 Just get in touch & speak soon!